Take Action: Brushing Tips

 Give your child tap water to drink.

-Fluoride supplements for kids who don’t have fluoride in their water are covered under the Affordable Care Act, the health care reform law passed in 2010.
+Fluoride supplements for kids ages 6 months to 5 years who don’t have fluoride in their water are covered under the Affordable Care Act, the health care reform law passed in 2010.
 Depending on your insurance plan, your child may be able to get fluoride supplements at no cost to you.

 Give your child healthy foods.